usnistgov/nist-mud/README.md

     mininet> h1 ping h2

 Note: The flow rules are cached.
 The first interaction will take a while until the flow rules are installed.

+To run these tests in an automated fashion, just set the following

+    export UNITTEST=1
+    sudo -e python mud-test.py

 ### Copyrights and Disclaimers ###